Steelers–Titans rivalry

-The Steelers–Titans rivalry is a National Football League rivalry between the Pittsburgh Steelers and the Tennessee Titans that dates back to the 1970s when the Steelers and then-Houston Oilers played in the AFC Central.
-The two teams were realigned into separate divisions for the 2002 NFL season, however matchups are still considered heated between the two teams.
+The Steelers–Titans rivalry, formerly known as the Oilers–Steelers rivalry, is a National Football League (NFL) rivalry between the Pittsburgh Steelers and the Tennessee Titans.
+It dates back to the 1970s, when the Steelers and the then–Houston Oilers met twice annually as members of the AFC Central Division.
+The two teams were realigned into separate divisions for the 2002 NFL season; however, their matchups are still regarded as intense.

+As a result, they do not play each other every year due to them playing in different divisions; instead, they play at least once every three years and at least once every six seasons at each team's home stadium, sometimes more often if the two teams finish in the same place in their respective divisions, or meet in the playoffs.

 History

 Origins

-When the American Football League completed its merger with the NFL in 1970, three NFL teams were given a $3 million payment to join the former AFL teams to form the American Football Conference.
-While the Baltimore Colts and the Cleveland Browns readily joined the new conference (the Colts due to the money, the Browns due to owner Art Modell eyeing a potential intrastate rivalry with the Cincinnati Bengals), the Steelers were hesitant to join until Steelers owner Art Rooney told his son Dan Rooney that the payment plus keeping the rivalry with the Browns was important, although it was losing its longstanding rivalry with the Philadelphia Eagles.
-Additionally, a rivalry with the Bengals also made geographic sense for the team.
+When the American Football League (AFL) completed its merger with the National Football League (NFL) in 1970, three NFL teams were offered a $3 million payment to join the former AFL clubs in forming the newly established American Football Conference (AFC).
+While the Baltimore Colts and Cleveland Browns agreed to the move, the Pittsburgh Steelers were initially hesitant.
+Steelers owner Art Rooney ultimately agreed to the transition after discussing the matter with his son, Dan Rooney, noting that the financial compensation and the opportunity to preserve the rivalry with the Browns were significant factors.

-While the teams that would form the National Football Conference struggled to agree on a realignment proposal, the AFC teams quickly found an alignment.
+While the teams that would form the National Football Conference (NFC) struggled to agree on a realignment proposal, the AFC teams quickly found an alignment.
 The Oilers, who were part of the AFL East before the merger simply because it was further east than the Kansas City Chiefs, were placed in the AFC Central with the Bengals, Browns, and Steelers, being the only team in the division that wasn't in or near Ohio.
 The Oilers were placed in the division at the insistence of Dan Rooney, much to the chagrin of Al Davis.
 The Oilers and Steelers became acquainted with each other right away, when the two teams met in the season opener of the 1970 NFL season in Pittsburgh, a 19–7 Oilers victory in the first-ever NFL game at Three Rivers Stadium.
 The two teams met again four weeks later at the Astrodome in Houston, a 7–3 Steelers victory.
 The opening season win would be the only time the Oilers would be ahead in the overall series; the series would be tied again in 1971, but since then the Steelers have had the overall series lead, currently at 43–31 in the regular season.
 At 78 meetings overall, the Oilers/Titans franchise has played the Steelers more than any other team in its history.